Double Machine Learning of Continuous Treatment Effects with Additive Instrumental Variables: The model framework

 In fact, there exists a family of ``optimal'' weighting functions that perform well when used as RWFs specifically for $A=a$.
-This family can be generated by multiplying $\pi_a(Z,L)$ by any function $f(L)$ that is uniformly bounded above and below.
-In particular, under Assumption~\ref{as: positivity}, one may simply take $p_{A\mid Z,L}(a\mid Z,L)$ as an ``optimal'' weighting function, since it belongs to the same family of ``optimal'' functions as $\pi_a(Z,L)$ whenever $p_{A\mid L}(a\mid L)$ is uniformly bounded away from zero almost surely.
+This family can be generated by multiplying $\pi_a(Z, L)$ by any function $f(L)$ that is uniformly bounded above and below.
+For instance, under Assumption~\ref{as: positivity}, one may simply take $p_{A\mid Z,L}(a\mid Z,L)$ as an ``optimal'' weighting function, since it belongs to the same family of ``optimal'' functions as $\pi_a(Z, L)$.